zio/zio-nio/docs/essentials/sockets.md

   }
 ```

-Reading and writing to socket:
+Reading and writing to a socket:

 ```scala mdoc:silent
 for {